graph LR

 Conditional Average Treatment Effect (CATE)

-The CATE breaks down the average treatment effect to see how it differs across specific subgroups within the population.
-Instead of a single, one-size-fits-all effect, CATE provides a portfolio of effects for different user segments, which is the cornerstone of personalization.
+The CATE shows how the average treatment effect differs across specific subgroups within the population.
+Instead of one population-wide average, it provides subgroup-specific effects that can inform personalization.

 This estimand is essential for answering questions like: “Is this feature more effective for new users than for our loyal subscribers?” or “Does the algorithm’s impact depend on the user’s preferred genre?”